Things I saw in the park when I went out for a walk after yet another rain - or alternatively, the rain caught me there:

 10 April:

-12 April, showing some minimal sun damage (or just natural fading), but otherwise still at its best and most open: (Sorry, I passed by when it was already a little too dark and it shows in the quality of the photo).
+(Sorry, I passed by when it was already a little too dark and it shows in the quality of the photo).